dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 > **Note**
 >
-> The "chart" and "reportTable" APIs will be entirely replaced by the "visualization" API by release 2.37.
+> The "charts" and "reportTables" APIs will be entirely replaced by the "visualizations" API by release 2.37.

     /api/interpretations/reportTable/yC86zJxU1i1
     /api/interpretations/chart/ZMuYVhtIceD